jdcapili/Vibe/README.md

     - `chart.js` handles the logic for rendering visualization of audio file.

 ## Implementation Time
-  Day 1: Research about visualization on for audio data and other apis or graph libraries that can be used to render the data.
+  - Day 1: Research about visualization on for audio data and other apis or graph libraries that can be used to render the data.
 Create a config files for the javascript project.
     - create a backbone for the javascript file.
     - try out audio apis.
-  Day 2: Build data visualization part of Vibe.
+  - Day 2: Build data visualization part of Vibe.
 Render an audio file's audio visualization as a background for vibe.
 Setup the javascript code to be able to use separate audio files.
-  Day 3: Create a canvas for Vibe.
+  - Day 3: Create a canvas for Vibe.
     - Setup the board to produce keys that will appear with the music.
     - Create controls that will match keys produced.
     - Setup the code to increment points based on the keys matched.

-## Bonus Features
-  - allow players to type in a name and record their score.
-  - give players a choice on what to render for the audio visualization.